18 DIY Front Yard Curb Appeal Tips for an Enviable Lawn

 Get some distance between you and your home and look at it from the perspective of a prospective buyer.
 Are branches or leaves getting in the way of an otherwise picture-perfect view?
 If so, it’s time to grab a pair of arboring shears and start trimming.

 If you live in a dry climate, it may not be reasonable or responsible to sustain a healthy green lawn while also being eco-friendly.
-In a semi-arid climate, according to the U.S. Department of Energy, replacing 25% of the turf in a 10,500 square foot lawn with a rock garden can save homeowners as much as 38,000 gallons of water each year.
+For every square foot of grass you replace with sustainable landscaping, you are saving around 44 gallons of water.

 Using gravel in lieu of grass is a practice that goes a long way back; rock gardens have been used in Japan and China for more than a thousand years, and their popularity isn’t going anywhere.
 They’re stylish, low maintenance, and easier to create than you think.